Sean Gauthier

 Sean D. Gauthier (born March 28, 1971) is a Canadian former ice hockey goaltender.

 Career

 Gauthier was drafted by the Winnipeg Jets in 1991.
-He played one game in the National Hockey League for the San Jose Sharks in the 1998–99 season, against the Chicago Blackhawks.
+He appeared in one game in the National Hockey League for the San Jose Sharks in the 1998–99 season, against the Chicago Blackhawks.
 The rest of his career, which lasted from 1991 to 2005, was spent in various minor leagues.